nickjalbert/design_docs/registry.rst

 Demo
 ====

-This section illustrates the usage of ACS by way of example commands and code.
+This section illustrates the usage of ACR by way of example commands and code.

 Interaction with the registry
 -----------------------------